Discover the gin distilleries in Edinburgh that produce, between them, a wonderfully varied and innovative range of craft gins.

 Lind and Lime distillery tours

 Lind and Lime Gin distillery runs a number of gin tours and tastings.
-It’s a chance to find out more about the origins of the gin, fill and label your own bottle and enjoy the product.
+It’s a chance to find out more about the origins of the product and fill and label your own bottle.

 Learn more about the Lind and Lime Distillery.